I Don’t meet the competition. I Crush It! – Charles H. Revson | American businessman |

-Using this spreadsheet, analyze the trends, frequency of publishing, coverage by each topic likes by the audience, and much more.
+Using this spreadsheet, analyze the trends, frequency of publishing, coverage of each topic likes by the audience, and much more.

 Step 5: Analyze the Pricing Strategy of your competitors

-A key element of pricing your product correctly includes the continuous monitor of your product prices as well as that of your competitors.
+A key element of pricing your product correctly includes the continuous monitoring of your product prices as well as that of your competitors.

 Collect pricing data relating to your competitors.
 Identify and group competitors based on: